 Going to culinary school, while not absolutely required for some culinary jobs, is important in today's competitive job market.
 Most sous chefs who are considered for higher positions have attended culinary school, and they credit their education for their success.
 Many universities are adding culinary programs to their offerings, and some even offer externships after graduation--perfect opportunities for starting your culinary career.

 The Life of a Sous Chef

-Long hours on your feet and a pace that will knock your socks off are common.
-Culinary school prepares new sous chefs for chaotic kitchens, but professional experience is needed to master the art of running one.
-Once you do, you can make a name for yourself through the quality of the food, the cleanliness and function of the kitchen, and the reputation of the restaurant.
+Long hours on your feet and a pace that can knock your socks off are common.
+Once you adjust to the intricacies of running a chaotic kitchen, you can make a name for yourself through the quality of the food, the cleanliness and function of the kitchen, and the reputation of the restaurant.